ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 ## DynamoDB Methods

-Let's take a look at the documentation on how to work with DynamoDB via the SDK by going to the [AWS Services SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html) page.
-There are currently **2 DynamoDB versions** to choose from and we will reference the latest version once we setup DynamoDB in the Lambda function.
+Let's take a look at the documentation on how to work with DynamoDB via the JavaScript SDK by going to the [AWS Services SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/index.html) page.
+On the left pane we can see all the of the services available via the SDK.
+Scroll down to find the DynamoDB service.

+There are currently **2 DynamoDB versions** to choose from and we will need to make reference the latest version once we setup DynamoDB in the Lambda function.

 <img src="https://i.imgur.com/tnShsuv.png">